bgraham452/cs1302-minesweeper/README.md

 You may earn up to 5 points extra credit for each of the tasks listed below:

- 1. Design your user interface so that the Calculator application can be used entirely using the keyboard.
+ 1. Design and implement your user interface so that the Calculator application can be used entirely using the keyboard.

- 2. To be decided.
+ 2.

 ## Recursive Minesweeper

-Too be written.
+This is part is pretty simple, but you are going to have to be very careful so you don't get a stack overflow exception.
+When the user clicks on a coordinate, for each adjacent coordinate, we check the number of adjacent mines.
+In recursive minesweeper, if you check an adjacent coordinate and the number of adjacent mines is zero then you recurse and click on that coordinate as well.

 ## Design Suggestions